prapti-ai/prapti/README.md

 - Easily edit the whole conversation history/context window, including previous LLM outputs
 - Inline configuration syntax: easily change LLM parameters and switch language models ("responders") with each round of the conversation
 - Designed to be extensible with plugins (responders, commands and processing hooks)
-- Supports OpenAI, Koboldcpp, GPT4All (experimental), or add your favourite LLM back-end by implementing a Responder plugin
+- Supports OpenAI, OpenAI-compatible local servers, Koboldcpp, GPT4All (experimental), or add your favourite LLM back-end by implementing a Responder plugin

 Using prapti is an interactive experience, but you can get an idea of what it might be like by reading [your first prapti conversation](start_here.md).